 - The bill amends section 760.26, Florida Statutes, relating to prohibited discrimination in land use decisions and permitting of development, to prohibit discrimination based on a development being affordable housing.
-It waives sovereign immunity for purposes of this section and provides that the amendments are remedial in nature and apply retroactively. - It requires local governments to make certain findings supported by competent substantial evidence before approving a resolution that designates a privately owned property as a historic landmark without the consent of the property owner. - It amends the optional property tax exemption in section 196.1979 to authorize the local government to define the minimum number of residential units an eligible project must have to qualify for the exemption and allows ADUs to qualify. - It revises section 333.03, Florida Statutes, relating to development near airports by limiting the application of the statute to commercial airports. - It amends section 420.50871, Florida Statutes, relating to authorized purposes for which funds provided to the State Housing Trust Fund may be spent.
+It waives sovereign immunity for purposes of this section and provides that the amendments are remedial in nature and apply retroactively. - It requires local governments to make certain findings supported by competent substantial evidence before approving a resolution that designates a privately owned property as a historic landmark without the consent of the property owner. - It amends the "missing middle" property tax exemption in section 196.1978 to direct a property appraiser to issue a letter verifying a property's eligibility for the exemption. - It amends the optional property tax exemption in section 196.1979 to authorize the local government to define the minimum number of residential units an eligible project must have to qualify for the exemption and allows ADUs to qualify. - It revises section 333.03, Florida Statutes, relating to development near airports, by limiting application of the statute to commercial airports. - It amends section 420.50871, Florida Statutes, relating to authorized purposes for which funds provided to the State Housing Trust Fund may be spent.
 It expands funding eligibility to projects providing housing near Veterans Administration medical centers, outpatient clinics, and regional housing projects pursuant to a public-private partnership agreement with major employers.

-Page 60 of 118
+Page 63 of 125

 LEGISLATIVE BILL SUMMARIES

 Florida League of Cities

-Volume 51, Issue 8: March 28, 2025 - It creates section 702.13, Florida Statutes, to establish a process for expedited foreclosure proceedings for abandoned properties. - It amends subsection 1001.43(12), Florida Statutes, relating to the use of surplus school board property for affordable housing.
+Volume 51, Issue 10: April 11, 2025 - It creates section 702.13, Florida Statutes, to establish a process for expedited foreclosure proceedings for abandoned properties. - It amends subsection 1001.43(12), Florida Statutes, relating to the use of surplus school board property for affordable housing.
 (O'Hara) Resale-restricted Affordable Housing (Monitor) SB 556 (Wright) and HB 1425 (Gerwig) create section 193.0181 relating to "resale-restricted affordable housing for home ownership."
 The bills define "resale-restricted" as a legally enforceable deed restriction lasting 15 years or longer, which limits the property's resale to an income-eligible buyer.
 Such property may include housing purchased with government assistance and housing purchased from a not-for-profit housing organization.
 The bills require that resale-restricted affordable housing be assessed under section 193.011, Florida Statutes.
 They specify that resale-restricted affordable housing is a land development regulation and a limitation on the highest and best use of the property.
 The bills also amend section 193.011, which specifies the factors property appraisers must consider in deriving a just valuation.
 They require owners of resale-restricted affordable housing, as defined in the bills, to submit an application to the property appraiser that specifies the legal limitation on the property and includes an affidavit affirming the owner's obligation to abide by the resale restriction.
 (O'Hara) Residential Land Use Development Regulations (Monitor) HB 401 (Jacques) and SB 634 (Martin) authorize municipalities and counties to zone or designate parcels for single-family residential use or "single-family hybrid housing use" (also known as "build-to-rent" subdivisions).
 The bills also authorize municipalities and counties to allow the use of land for single-family residential use while prohibiting the use of land for single-family hybrid housing use.
-The bills exempt a builder or developer from any land development regulations governing Page 61 of 118 LEGISLATIVE BILL SUMMARIES Florida League of Cities
+The bills exempt a builder or developer from any land development regulations governing Page 64 of 125 LEGISLATIVE BILL SUMMARIES Florida League of Cities